Reed Switch Circuit: The Working Principle and How to Build One

 The “normally-closed” type reed switch has full reed contact when the device comes on.
 But when the magnet is close to the switch, the reeds separate.

 Also, the reed switch has a third configuration.
-And this device features three contact points—where one of the points is a common lead.
+This device features three contact points—where one of the points is a common lead.
 So, when energy passes through the common lead, it toggles between the two contacts.

 That is, when the switch is in its usual position, the common lead has contact with one of the other leads.